Make a matrix of plots with a given data set with two different column sets

 provides the location of a plot according to the display order.
 Such as

-in a plot matrix with 2 rows and 5 columns displayed by column will return the plot in positionc(1,2)
+legend = 3in a plot matrix with 2 rows and 5 columns displayed by column will return the plot in positionc(1,2)- a object from

 - cardinality_threshold